daqhris/daqhris.github.io/contact.md

 # How to get in touch?
 ## E-Mail
-Only __encrypted e-mails__ are received, read and replied to by `Chris A. Iradukunda`.
+Encrypted e-mails are given a higher priority.
-Regular e-mails are either ignored or blocked or considered read-only, like _public advertisements_.
+Regular e-mails are either slowly replied to or are considered read-only.
-You are strongly advised to send your electronic message by using his GPG public key.
+You are advised to send your electronic message by using his GPG public key.
 #### Problems?
 - If you didn't understand a word, click [HERE](https://emailselfdefense.fsf.org/en/)